cairis-platform/cairis/docs/configurable.rst

 Other Types
 -----------

-You can add a selection of types associated with risk and architectural models appropriate sub-menu in the Options, and clicking on the Add button.
-You should then enter a name, score, description, and score rationale before clicking on the Create button.
+You can add a selection of types associated with risk and architectural models from the appropriate Options sub-menu by clicking on the Add button.
+You should then enter a name, score, description, and -- where appropriate -- score and rationale before clicking on the Create button.

 Existing values can be modified by clicking on the to be updated, making the required changes, and clicking the Update button.